top of page

 Regulation Plans for Emotional Spikes

-The Bathroom Reset - Splash water, breathe slowly, or try a short grounding exercise.
+• The Bathroom Reset: Splash water on your face, breathe slowly, or try a short grounding exercise.

-Cold Temperature Trick - Hold something cold.
-This cuts through emotional spirals.
+• Cold Temperature Trick: Hold something cold.
+This can cut through emotional spirals.

-Avoid using alcohol to manage stress.
-It increases emotional volatility later.
+Avoid using alcohol to manage stress, as it can increase emotional volatility later.

 Social Scripts for RSD Moments